top of page

 A common mistake in the holiday segment is underwriting purely around summer demand.
 Strong occupancy during a few peak months can look encouraging, but sophisticated investors usually assess whether a flat has relevance beyond the obvious tourist window.

 Rental potential also depends on property type.
 A stylish one or two-bedroom flat in a well-managed development often has wider letting appeal than a larger unit with higher running costs and more limited tenant fit.
-Again, it depends on the location and the target market, but efficient premium stock often outperforms because it matches demand more precisely.
+For reference, a well-located two-bedroom apartment in a strong coastal market can generate €15,000 to €25,000 in annual short-term rental income, depending on location, quality and management quality.

 Owners should also factor in operational realities.
 Marketing, guest communication, check-ins, cleaning, maintenance response, compliance and occupancy management all influence returns.
 Gross income figures can look attractive until execution starts to slip.
 Professional management is not just an added convenience.
 In many cases, it is what turns a promising property into a consistently performing one.